Gaurab-18/TicTacToe-embed-with-rev-shell/README.md

 audio [duration]: Records audio for the specified duration (e.g., audio 500 records for 5 minutes) and sends it (in hex).

-location: Retrieves the victim’s geographical location using an API (sent as data).
+location: Retrieves the victim’s geographical location using an ipinfo.io/ (sent as data).

 clipboard: Extracts and sends the current contents of the victim’s clipboard.